gillian-guide/gillian-guide.github.io/docs/en/optimization.md

     4. Extract :fontawesome-solid-gears:`d3d9.dll` into the game folder.
 If you want to retain FusionFix's toggle functionality, rename the file to :fontawesome-solid-gears:`vulkan.dll` first.

     !!! question "About the `async` patch"
-        DXVK, from version 2.0 onwards, implemented Graphics Pipeline Library support, which, in the context of GTA IV, completely eliminates shader building stutter given the GPL and Fast Linking support from the GPU.
+        DXVK, from version 2.0 onwards, implemented Graphics Pipeline Library support, which, in the context of GTA IV, completely eliminates shader building stutter, given the GPL and Fast Linking support from the GPU.

         If using a modern GPU, those features should be there, and if you have no frequent stutter - it is there. **If you do, however, experience frequent stutter on this version, check if your drivers are up-to-date, and if they are, use the [dxvk-gplasync](https://gitlab.com/Ph42oN/dxvk-gplasync/-/releases) fork to reduce stutter.**